lablup/backend.ai-docs-webui/docs/sftp_to_container/sftp_to_container.rst

       You can also download the app from https://github.com/lablup/backend.ai-webui/releases.
 Make sure to download
       the compatible version of the Web-UI in this case.
-You can check the Web-UI version by clicking on the "About Backend.AI" sub-menu located in the preference menu on the upper-right side of the GUI.
+You can check the Web-UI version by clicking on the "About GPU Platform" sub-menu located in the preference menu on the upper-right side of the GUI.

 .. .. note::